SoFaygo: 2015–2019: Beginnings

-2021-present: After Me and Pink Heartz

-Shortly afterward, he released his third mixtape After Me, which was preceded by the singles "Off the Map" and "Everyday".
 In February 2021, Burt had signed to Travis Scott's label Cactus Jack Records, which includes other popular rappers such as Sheck Wes and Don Toliver.
 In June 2021, Burt appeared on Genius's web series Open Mic to perform his single "Knock Knock".

-On July 28, 2021, SoFaygo announced on both his Instagram and Twitter accounts that his debut album Pink Heartz was nearly completed.

 On August 20, 2021, SoFaygo was featured on Trippie Redd's album, Trip at Knight, on the song "MP5".
-The song became his first Billboard Hot 100 entry, debuting at #86.
 On September 1, 2021, he released the song "Let's Lose Our Minds", being the lead single for Pink Heartz and his first release under Cactus Jack since his signing.
 On October 8, SoFaygo was featured on labelmate Don Toliver's album Life of a Don, on the track "Smoke".

-On June 14, 2022, SoFaygo released the B4PINK EP, in anticipation of Pink Heartz.
-On the same day, XXL revealed that SoFaygo is a part of their "2022 Freshman Class".

 Just a month later, on July 15, 2022, his reportedly leaked EP Babyjack appeared exclusively on SoundCloud, under the account 'prettyboyarchive'.
 On October 17, 2022, four songs from his debut album Pink Heartz were released, with a feature from Ken Carson.
 He announced the November 11 release date for the album on the same day.

+2023–present

+On June 14, 2023, SoFaygo released an EP called GO+; the year after that, he released the songs "Precision" featuring Don Toliver and "Life So Crazy"; and nearing the end of 2024, SoFaygo released a SoundCloud-exclusive EP called Pressure.

+In 2024, SoFaygo supported Lil Tecca's "HVN ON EARTH" tour, alongside Tana and Chow Lee.

+On July 13, 2025, SoFaygo made two appearances on JackBoys 2, marking his first collaboration with label owner Travis Scott.

+On Halloween, October 31, 2025, SoFaygo announced that his album Mania would be released on November 21, 2025.